zmitchell/tinkering.xyz/content/abusing-type-annotations.md

 ```
 If you're not amazed that this is possible, check your pulse.
 This is saying that you can attach entire functions to an attribute, not just a string or a type!
 It's like every variable carries around a little suitcase that can hold (almost) anything you want!

 I think I'm done with this particular project for now, but I'm sure there's all kinds of <s>terrible</s> wonderful things you can do with this.
 If you have any ideas, I'd love to hear them!
+The code for all of this can be found on my GitHub at [zmitchell/annotation-abuse][github].

 [data_model]: https://docs.python.org/3/reference/datamodel.html
 [pep_484]: https://www.python.org/dev/peps/pep-0484/#acceptable-type-hints